Gnome-lovers rejoice: they'll be playable in Baldur's Gate 3

 "This game supports a whole bunch of player races, right?
 And I'll give you some of the examples of problems we have to deal with.
 You can play as a human, and you can play as a gnome…"

-But, of course, you can't play as a gnome.
+But, of course, you can't play as a gnome in the current version of Baldur's Gate 3.
 With the cat out of the bag, Vincke just carried on.
 "Gnomes are not in there, so that's your scoop today."
 If anyone is going to accidentally announce something to the press, I guess the CEO is the least likely to get a telling off.

 Unfortunately, he wasn't ready to share any details about them, their subraces, or when they might appear.
 It could be during Early Access, but it's equally possible we'll have to wait until launch.
 Given that they already exist in D&D, however, we can make some educated guesses about their stats from the official page.